 Minimum requirement for a major in mathematics for students who enter the major program after September 1961 include: Mathematics 111, 112, 211, 212, plus two additional courses from those numbered 300 or above.
-Students planning to pursue graduate studies in Mathematics should take Mathematics 311, 312, 308, 309, and 310.
-Such students are urged to acquire a reading knowledge of two foreign languages.

 Prospective teachers of high school mathematics (who must present 30 hours of mathematics in the major program) must take, in addition to the analytic geometry and calculus sequence, Mathematics 309 and 320, plus two additional courses numbered 300 or above.